Exclusive - McLaren, Honda nearing 'fork in the road'

-WOKING, England McLaren's partnership with Honda has not worked so far and the team are now approaching a "fork in the road", executive director Zak Brown said on Wednesday.
+WOKING, England (Reuters) - McLaren's partnership with Honda has not worked so far and the team are now approaching a "fork in the road", executive director Zak Brown said on Wednesday.

 Speaking to Reuters in his office at the Formula One team's headquarters, Brown indicated clearly that a parting of the ways was a real option under consideration by management.